 The NQS is linked to 2 national learning frameworks that outline practices to support and promote children's learning:

-There are a number of supporting guidelines for Queensland services including the Queensland Kindergarten Learning Guideline Foundations for Success and other Queensland Studies Authority-accredited programs.
+There are a number of supporting guidelines for Queensland services including the Queensland Kindergarten Learning Guideline and Foundations for Success as well as other Queensland Studies Authority-accredited programs.